Kamil3162/OnlineShop-python/README.md

 # OnlineShop

-Topic of project is online shop.
-You have options to create new products, complains, users.
-Project is based on idea which I get from my lessons on the university.
+The topic of the project is an online shop.
+It offers options to create new products, handle complaints, and manage users.
+The project is based on an idea I developed from my university lessons

 # Used technologies
 + Python